 Starting your first year of an undergraduate degree with Dal Science?
 Consider signing up for a First-Year Interest Group.

-First-Year Interest Groups (FIGs) are a mix of tutorials, study groups, and social get-togethers.
-Each FIG is a small group of about 15 first-year students who have similar academic interests and are usually taking at least two of the same first-year courses.
+First-Year Interest Groups (FIGs) are a mix of tutorials, study groups, and social get-togethers throughout fall semester.
+Each FIG is a small group of students who have similar academic interests and are usually taking at least two of the same first-year courses.
 They're free, informal, interactive groups that will help you make the most out of your first year at Dal.

 Led by senior undergraduate or graduate students, FIGs get together for 50 minutes every week during the fall term to discuss some of the big ideas coming out of your courses and future fields of study.
 They allow you to delve deeper into the material, bounce ideas off each other, and meet other students who share some of your interests.

 The Faculty of Science offers the following FIGs:

 FIGS 0001: Mental Health & Human Behaviour

 This non-credit course (FIGS 0009) is offered in the winter semester and it’s designed to help first-year students.

 You’ll participate in hands-on activities that explore science-related career options so you can map out the rest of your degree with career goals in mind.